-- Authentic learning differentiated tasks and classroom strategies evident in all faculties through school-wide reviews and evidenced in work samples. - Literacy and Numeracy support guide developed in 2016 by all faculties and demonstrated across the school. - All staff to have completed modules C1, C2and C3.
-Formation of MindMatters Action Team with students and staff. - After the completion of training all staff will be familiar with MindMatters, whole school positive approach to mental health by the end of 2016
+- Authentic learning differentiated tasks and classroom strategies evident in all faculties through school-wide reviews and evidenced in work samples. - Literacy and Numeracy support guide developed in 2016 by all faculties and demonstrated across the school. - All staff to have completed modules C1, C2, C3 and C4.
+Formation of renewed MindMatters Action Team with students and staff. - After the completion of training all staff will be familiar with MindMatters, whole school positive approach to mental health by the end of 2016.